sizovs/boring-stack/README.md

 * Edge.js for templating
 * Htmx for SPA experience
 * Vanilla JS and [Alpine.js](https://alpinejs.dev/) for reactivity
-* Tailwind for styling for better DX.
+* Tailwind for styling with great DX.
 You can use vanilla CSS, if you like.
 * Playwright for E2E tests
 * SQLite with better-sqlite3 for DB access w/o ORMs and query builders (nobody switches databases anyway)
 * Litestream for streaming DB replication